Jail term for sex offender who failed to notify change of address

 The lawyer said the defendant had been "heavily under the influence" when the tag was removed.

-The defendant had 201 previous convictions convictions and was in breach of suspended sentences
+The defendant had 201 previous convictions and was in breach of suspended sentences.